Theehawau/TalkTrain/README.md

 ## Issues, Limitations

 You need an Alibaba cloud account and services initiated to test this out.
-A recorded demo is here If you run into QS error , setting this environment variable solves this.
+A recorded demo is available on [YouTube](https://youtu.be/Na4XdjN_FaM?si=9K7TArx8PfI4t0jw').

+If you run into QS error , setting this environment variable solves this.
 ```bash
 export QT_QPA_PLATFORM=offscreen